papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 Zombienet is a testing framework designed for Polkadot SDK-based blockchains.
 It provides a simple CLI tool for creating and testing blockchain environments locally or across networks.
 This allows developers to easily run and interact with blockchain nodes in a controlled environment.
 Zombienet is a JavaScript library designed to run on Node.js and supports various backend providers, including Kubernetes, Podman, and local setups for running blockchain nodes.

 The framework enables developers to create tests using natural language tools to verify on-chain storage, metrics, logs, and custom interactions with the blockchain.
-It is particularly effective for setting up local relaychains with validators and parachains with collators.
+It is particularly effective for setting up local relay chains with validators and parachains with collators.

 [Parity Technologies](https://www.parity.io/){target=_blank} has designed and developed this framework, now maintained by the Zombienet team.
 For further support and information, refer to the following contact points: